JoeTarrant1/TankGame/README.md

 # Tank Game
 *Disclaimer: This was originally coded in a dedicated Java IDE so I'm having some trouble getting the code to run through Github.
 Currently I cannot get it to run in Github*

 I made this game during my second year at college as my A Level Computer Science Coursework.
 I programmed the game using Java, and the Java Swing toolkit for the GUI, because I was interested in what it would be like to make a game from scratch instead of using an IDE that already has functionality built in for game development, such as in built collision checkers.
 In the game, you play as a tank either by yourself or with another player using the same keyboard.
-In the 2 player mode, the aim is to shoot the other player first whilst avoiding getting shot by using cover from walls.
+In the 2 player mode, the aim is to shoot the other player first whilst avoiding getting shot, by using cover from walls.
 I also added several powerups that randomly spawn in to give players different boosts, such as shooting through walls for a limited time.
 In the 1 player mode the aim is to navigate the map and shoot all ten targets as quickly as possible, then your time is given to you at the end.

-Since, I'm having touble getting the file to run, I have instead recorded some of the core functionality of the game and attached it bellow
+Since, I'm having touble getting the code to run through Github, I have instead recorded some of the core functionality of the game and attached it below

+*Note: The 1 Player game mode that is displayed on the menu screen was originally meant to have the player play against a computer controlled enemy, but in the end I didn't make it because I chose to prioritise the optimisation of the other two game modes first*

 https://github.com/user-attachments/assets/938a9b50-a1ff-4f1b-8bc5-7d5e39102912